QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Experiments

 \subsubsection{LVIS MiniVal Zero-Shot.}

 LVIS~\cite{LVIS} contains 1,203 object categories, each classified by annotation frequency into rare (AP$_r$), common (AP$_c$), and frequent (AP$_f$).
-The large number of categories and the high proportion of rare categories make it a benchmark that directly reflects the difficulty of open-vocabulary detection. \Cref{tab:lvis-zeroshot} reports results for YOLO-World-M/L/X. While QAT recovers from the complete failure of PTQ, a large gap relative to FP32 remains, with drops of $-$16.3 AP on YOLO-World-M and $-$21.5 on YOLO-World-L. CR-QAT consistently outperforms QAT across all models, with improvements of +2.5, +3.4, and +4.2 AP on YOLO-World-M, L, and X, respectively.
-Notably, QAT degradation grows with model scale, yet our improvement trend follows the same direction, indicating that our method becomes more beneficial as the capacity gap widens.
+The large number of categories and the high proportion of rare categories make it a benchmark that directly reflects the difficulty of open-vocabulary detection. \Cref{tab:lvis-zeroshot} reports results for YOLO-World-M/L/X. While QAT recovers from the complete failure of PTQ, a large gap relative to FP32 remains, with drops of $-$17.2 AP on YOLO-World-M and $-$22.6 on YOLO-World-L. QATMA consistently outperforms QAT across all models, with improvements of +2.5, +3.3, and +4.3 AP on YOLO-World-M, L, and X, respectively.
+Notably, QAT degradation grows with model scale, and our improvements grow accordingly, indicating that our method becomes more beneficial as the capacity gap widens.
 The gains are particularly pronounced in AP$_r$, which measures rare category detection and serves as a key indicator of open-vocabulary capability~\cite{GLIP,YOLOWorld}.
-Since rare categories heavily depend on vision-language alignment quality, the substantial AP$_r$ gains of +5.7 on YOLO-World-L and +5.2 on YOLO-World-X, corresponding to 93.4\% and 126.8\% relative improvements, demonstrate that CR-QAT effectively restores the fine-grained alignment damaged by quantization.
+Since rare categories heavily depend on vision-language alignment quality, the substantial AP$_r$ gains of +5.2 on YOLO-World-L and +6.9 on YOLO-World-X, corresponding to 63.4\% and 93.2\% relative improvements, demonstrate that QATMA effectively restores the fine-grained alignment degraded by quantization.
+Moreover, QATMA consistently outperforms not only naive QAT but also the closed-vocabulary detection QAT baselines EMA+QC and QFD across all model scales.
+Since these baselines do not target the vision-language alignment that underlies OVOD zero-shot detection, they fail to recover the alignment distorted under 4-bit quantization.